yext/answers-search-ui/README.md

 Cards are used in Universal/Vertical Results for configuring the UI for a result on a per-item basis.

-Cards take in a templateMappings attribute, which contains configuration for the card, and a callsToAction attribute, which contains config for any callToAction buttons in the card.
+Cards take in a cardMappings attribute, which contains configuration for the card, and a callsToAction attribute, which contains config for any callToAction buttons in the card.

 callsToAction config is common throughout all cards, whereas different cards such as Standard vs BigImage